by ProcureDeskLast Updated : May-26-2019

 It is not uncommon for vendors to send more than what is ordered.

-This could be due to the fact that they sell in a different Unit of measure than ordered.
+This could be because they sell in a different Unit of measure than ordered.

 For example, you ordered in each and they only sell in Dozens.

-If you don’t have an automated workflow for exception resolution, then A/P has to chase the right teams to ensure if the invoice can be paid or not.
+If you don’t have an automated workflow for exception resolution, then A/P has to chase the right teams to ensure that the invoice can be paid or not.

 Extra charges on the invoice